Yanlan-Mao-Lab/TissueOrigami/ToolBox/MeshGeneration/2DEllipse/src/readme.md

   input 2 dependency 1: value
 input 3: value
 ```
+However there is no obligation to provide dependencies immidately after providing the value for a variable; the input reader is flexible, and will organise the inputs provided by the user and then validating that a consistent set of inputs has been provided.

 The first variable name should be `meshing_mode`, and should take one of the following values:
 - `rec`: The tissue to be meshed is of rectangular shape